CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

-# Lab -02: Explore Microsoft Security Copilot
+# Lab - 02: Explore Microsoft Security Copilot

 ## Lab Scenario

 The organization you work for wants to increase the efficiency and capabilities for its security operations analysts, and to improve security outcomes.
 In support of that objective, the office of the CISO determined that deploying Microsoft Security Copilot is a key step towards that objective.
 As a Security administrator for your organization, you're tasked with setting up Copilot.

 Security Copilot integrates with Microsoft Defender XDR to help you investigate and respond to security incidents.
 In this unit, you work through two interactive guides that take you through a complete incident investigation workflow—from understanding incident context to analyzing specific artifacts and performing advanced investigation.

->**Note:** `This exercise is designed to be complete on a local system.
-Follow the guided steps in the simulation to complete the exercise.`

 ## Lab Objectives